mousepawmedia/devdocs/source/guides/building.rst

 =====================================

 All of our own project repositories follow the same structure, and have similar build systems.
+You can learn more about a repository's build system by running the :code:`make` command from the root of the repository.

-You can learn more about a repository's build system by running ``make`` from the root of the repository.
+The canonical template build system is maintained in the `test repository <https://gitlab.mousepawmedia.com/devops/test/>`_.
+You can also use this repository for testing arbitrary code within our standard build environment.

 .. _gbuild_systems_conf: